 1. Real Estate Option

 An investor can purchase into an approved resort /residential development such as www.pacifichavenresort.com.
-The investment is a minimum $250,000 USD.
-For an additional $200,000 investment, you will receive a passport and citizenship.
-This is of course subject to certain qualifications, such as good standing with your local police, relative health, a supporting income from outside Vanuatu from such sources as rental returns, employment, or shareholding income.
+The investment range is a minimum of USD 250,000 to US 450,000.
+For an additional $160,000 investment, you will receive a passport and citizenship, of course, subject to specific qualifications, such as good standing with your local police, Interpol report and relative health, a supporting income from outside Vanuatu from such sources as rental returns, employment, or shareholding income.

 2. Government Capital Investment Plan Option

-An investor can obtain a passport and citizenship for both himself, a spouse, and 2 children under 18 years old, through a Vanuatu approved native citizen migration agent, for a cost of $235,000 USD.
-There are provisions for further reduced cost for adults such as grandparents.
+An investor can obtain a passport and citizenship for both himself, a spouse, and two children under 18 years old, through a Vanuatu approved native citizen migration agent, for a cost of USD 220,000.
+There are provisions for a further reduced price for adults such as grandparents.

 More on Real Estate in Vanuatu